This easy bobotie recipe is a delicious traditional South African dish. In fact, it's often considered the national dish of South Africa.

 - Break the two remaining eggs into the leftover milk together with a pinch of salt and a pinch of turmeric.

-- Bake on the middle shelf of the oven for 50 minutes to 1 hour.
 The cooking time is a good guide, but ensure you have a bit of a crispy edge on the sides, as that's the best bit of a well-baked Bobotie!
-An extra few minutes to crisp up the sides is not a problem.

-Bake the bobotie between 50 minutes to 1 hour in a moderate oven.
 However, it’s imperative to keep an eye on it and ensure you get a nice, golden brown edge along the outside of the dish.
-This really is the best bit.
-Families have been known to squabble over the crispy, almost-burnt side scoops!

 Storage

-The bobotie will keep well in the fridge for up to 3 days when stored in an airtight container.
-Reheat in the oven at 180C/356F/gas mark 4 for about 20 minutes, or until heated through.
+Reheat in the oven at 180C/356F/gas mark 4 for about 20 minutes or until heated through.
 You can also heat the Bobotie in the microwave.

-It freezes really well and can be frozen for up to 3 months.
-To defrost, remove from the freezer the day before and allow it to thaw overnight in the fridge.
-Reheat in the oven at 180C/356F/gas mark 4 for about 20 minutes, or until heated through.
+Reheat in the oven at 180C/356F/gas mark 4 for about 20 minutes or until heated through.
 You can also heat the Bobotie in the microwave.

-What can you serve bobotie with
+What to serve with Bobotie

 - Basmati yellow rice - This is compulsory.
 Really.
 Everything listed below is additional to the yellow rice.

-- Sliced banana on top
+- Sliced banana on top.

-- Desiccated coconut or flaked almonds sprinkled on top
+- Desiccated coconut or flaked almonds sprinkled on top.

-- More chutney
+- More chutney.

-- Potato salad
+- Potato salad.

-- Crispy green salad
+- Crispy green salad.

-- Pickled beetroot
+- Pickled beetroot.

-- Carrot salad
+- Carrot salad.

-- Green beans with onion
+- Green beans with onion.

 FAQ

-There is no English word for Bobotie, it's just Bobotie.
 It's often pronounced 'Babootie', but the correct pronunciation is 'Bah-bwuh-tee'.
 The accent is on the second syllable, 'bwuh'.

-Ask any South African and they will tell you what a great sandwich filling leftover Bobotie makes.
-It's also great in 'vetkoek', a traditional deep-fried type bread.
+It's also great in 'vetkoek', a traditional deep-fried type of bread.
 You can also enjoy it as a savoury filling for pancakes.

 Related recipes